Self-Concordant Perturbations for Linear Bandits

-Thus, the self-concordant barrier $\calr$ plays a dual role in SCRiBLe: first as the potential through its Fenchel conjugate, and second as the basis of the sampling scheme via its Hessian.
-The properties of the Dikin ellipsoid stated in Lemma \ref{lemma:dikin} ensure that $A_t \in K$, while simultaneously providing sufficient exploration to construct an accurate estimator of $y_t$.
+The self-concordant barrier $\calr$ thus plays a dual role: it defines both the potential and the sampling scheme through its Hessian.
+The properties of the Dikin ellipsoid ensure that $a_t \in K$, while simultaneously providing sufficient, though suboptimal, exploration to estimate $y_t$.